Amene-Gafsi/NoHateZone/README.md

 │   ├── embedding/
 │   │   ├── audio_image_combiner.ipnyb: selects a random image given the audio chunk intervals
 │   │   │
-│   │   └── other .py files: get the embeddings (768 x 1) for HateMM and MMHS150K using our ViT and DistillBERT │   │
+│   │   └── other .py files: get the embeddings (dim=768) for HateMM and MMHS150K using our ViT and DistillBERT │   │
 │   ├── models/
-│   │   ├── crossval_model.py:
-│   │   │
+│   │   ├── crossval_model.py: Modular script used to find the best architecture for DCMA using cross-validation │   │   │
-│   │   └── fusion_model.py:
+│   │   └── fusion_model.py: DCMA Final Architecture
 │   │
-│   ├── tests/
+│   ├── tests/ Some tests performed
-│   │   └──
 │   │
 │   ├── train/
 │   │   ├── bert_finetune.py: training file for DistillBERT fine-tuning using the HateSpeechDataset for detecting hate in audio transcriptions
 │   │   │
-│   │   ├── crossval_train.py:
+│   │   ├── crossval_train.py: Script for running crossval DCMA model to identify best parameters and architecture.
 │   │   │
 │   │   ├── fine_tune_SCMA.py: SCMA fusion architecture fine-tuned on HateMM data (audio + image + OCR text)
 │   │   │